-Breaking the ice at the start of each gathering Back to what it is all about SPY, St Peter's Youth group, is not exclusively for those wanting to take the sacrament of confirmation; it is open to all our youth from year 7 onwards.
+Breaking the ice at the start of each gathering

+Back to what it is all about

+SPY, St Peter's Youth group, is not exclusively for those wanting to take the sacrament of confirmation; it is open to all our youth from year 7 onwards.
 Each session includes food, usually pizza and hotdogs or both(!), active icebreakers and focuses on the gospel of the week.
 As an active participant in our youth club Deacon John is pivotal in assisting with interpretation and discussions at this point.
 At some meetings we may look forward to an upcoming gospel so that we can actively participate in Mass with an enactment and doing the bidding prayers.
 You might have noticed this during the World Youth Day!

+SPY When?
+St P The until

+Where?
+The

+Who?
+All c

+Run by parish r

+When?
+Where?
+Who?

+Guest speaker from The Wellspring

+Coming soon

-Coming soon With the confirmation season nearing, we are looking forward to starting the Youth Alpha in the next sessions and an exciting result of our survey was the unanimous desire for a field trip that we are currently in the process of organising.
-Our next meeting We will meet again on Sunday 28 April at 7pm in the parish centre.
+With the confirmation season nearing, we are looking forward to starting the Youth Alpha in the next sessions and an exciting result of our survey was the unanimous desire for a field trip that we are currently in the process of organising.

+Our next meeting

+We will meet again on Sunday 28 April at 7pm in the parish centre.
 If you are a young person in the parish or know of any in our parish who would like to join us, please bring them along.

-Future SPY dates until our summer break:
+QUICK FACTS

+eter's Youth

+first Sunday of the month.
+After 6pm Mass approximately 8:45pm.